West Bengal Budget Session to commence from February 7: Guv

 According to sources in the Trinamool Congress, West Bengal Parliamentary Affairs Minister Partha Chatterjee had on Sunday gone to the Raj Bhavan to discuss, among other issues, the upcoming budget session of the state assembly.
 "They discussed the governor's speech (to be read out by him on the opening day).
 There has been a lot of tension between the Raj Bhavan and the state government.
 Therefore, it would be wise if the speech is discussed beforehand," a senior TMC leader said.

-Chatterjee, along with the states's Finance Minister Amit Mitra, are likely to visit the Governor's House again on Monday evening, the TMC sources said.
+Chatterjee, along with the state's Finance Minister Amit Mitra, is likely to visit the Governor's House again on Monday evening, the TMC sources said.
 Dhankhar has been engaged in a face-off with the TMC government over a host of issues since assuming charge as the governor.

 Meanwhile, state secretariat sources said on Monday that state cabinet has decided to table the budget on February 10.
 The cabinet approved filling up of around 400 vacancies in different sections of the state transport department, Kolkata Metropolitan Development Authority (KMDA), Kolkata Municipal Corporation (KMC) and Durgapur Municipal Corporation, they said.